 - Submit three letters of reference from individuals who can speak to the applicant's academic qualifications to pursue graduate education.

-- Submit a personal statement as part of their admission process.
-At a minimum, the statement should be guided by the following questions:
+- Submit a personal statement and introduction video as part of their admission process.
+At a minimum, the personal statement should be guided by the following questions:

 - What events led you to your current interest in audiology?